Tax

 China Generally corporate income tax (CIT) rate is 25%.
 Preferential tax treatment may be granted to a foreign-invested enterprise (e.g. in certain regions or if you qualify as a so-called "high-tech enterprise").

-From 2021, self-employed persons (sole-traders) with a yearly income not exceeding CZK 1,000,000 (approx. EUR 40,000) may opt to pay a fixed monthly tax of CZK 5,469 (approx. EUR 215) including health insurance and social security payments.
+Self-employed persons (sole-traders) with a yearly income not exceeding CZK 2,000,000 (approx. EUR 82,000) may opt to pay a fixed monthly tax including health insurance and social security payments.
+The fixed monthly tax depends on the threshold (3 thresholds) of income and ranges from CZK 7,498 (approx. EUR 307) to CZK 27,139 (approx. EUR 1,110).

-England & Wales For the tax year 2023/2024 the main rate of corporation tax is 25% for profits over £250,000.
-A Small Profits Rate of 19% applies to profits of £50,000 or less.
+England & Wales For the financial year 2024/2025 the main rate of corporation tax is 25% for profits over £250,000.
+A small profits rate of 19% applies to profits of £50,000 or less.
 Businesses with profits between £50,000 and £250,000 will be taxed at the main rate but may claim marginal relief.

 Germany Corporate income tax rate: 15.825% including solidarity surcharge plus trade tax rate: approx. 13% - 18%.
 Trade tax rate depends on the municipal assessment rate.